 Garland Behavioral Hospital’s outpatient programs for adults can help patients recover from mental and behavioral health issues while allowing them to return to their homes, to work or to school after sessions.
 Our goal is to provide patients with an opportunity to learn new coping and communication skills that promote recovery, improve self-regulation and help prevent relapse in a safe and secure setting.

 What Types of Outpatient Programs Do We Offer?

-Garland Behavioral Hospital offers multiple levels of care, including Partial Hospitalization and Intensive Outpatient Programs that can address different levels of need for our patients.
+Garland Behavioral Hospital, located in Garland, Texas, offers multiple levels of care, including Partial Hospitalization and Intensive Outpatient Programs that can address different levels of need for our patients.
 Both programs focus on improving overall patient wellness and encourage support from family, like-minded peers seeking treatment, and other community resources through evidence-based treatment options.
 Treatment occurs in a structured, therapeutic environment that can help patients confront issues and improve their emotional health in a secure, comfortable setting.

 Partial Hospitalization Program (PHP)